 Remember that Target randomly serves experiences until the personalization algorithms are built.
 The check mark icon beside each offer shows when the model for that offer is ready and Target is able to begin delivering personalized content.
 Because lift is expected only after the models are ready, the visual indication allows you to set the right expectation.
 Use the Traffic Estimator in the Visual Experience Composer (VEC) to get a guideline of when the models are ready.

 The Traffic Estimator opens.
 You can click Traffic again to hide the Traffic Estimator.

-The Traffic Estimator uses these statistics to determine what adjustments are needed to run a successful test.
+The Traffic Estimator uses these metrics to determine what adjustments are necessary to run a successful test.

 Near the top of the Traffic Estimator, the values you entered are calculated and the results are shown.

 As you change the numbers, the estimate changes.
-For example, if you are testing a large number of combinations and your conversion rate and impressions are too low, the Traffic Estimator shows how long the test will need to run to be successful.
-Or, if your traffic is low, the Traffic Estimator might suggest a lower number of offer combinations so you can run the test the desired number of days.
+For example, if you are testing many combinations and your conversion rate and impressions are too low, the Traffic Estimator shows how long the test must run to be successful.
+Or, if your traffic is low, the Traffic Estimator could suggest a lower number of offer combinations so you can run the test the desired number of days.

-If you do not have sufficient traffic, you can do one or all of the following:
+If you do not have sufficient traffic, consider the following:

-Adjust the numbers until the Traffic Estimator says you have sufficient traffic, then design your test accordingly.
+Adjust the numbers until the Traffic Estimator indicates that you have sufficient traffic, then design your test accordingly.

 If the traffic is sufficient, the Traffic icon shows a green check.
 If it is insufficient, the icon shows a red warning label.